Plan for software updates in Configuration Manager

 When a software update that requires a restart is deployed and installed using Configuration Manager, the client schedules a pending restart and displays a restart dialog box.

 When there's a pending restart for a Configuration Manager software update, the option to Update and Restart and Update and Shutdown is available on Windows 10 computers in the Windows power options.
 After using one of these options, the restart dialog doesn't display after the computer restarts.
+In certain circumstances, the operating system may remove the pending restart options.
+This can happen if the Fast Startup feature in Windows 10 is enabled.
+For more information, see Updates may not be installed with Fast Startup in Windows 10.

 Once you plan for software updates, see Prepare for software updates management.